-ASTM Standard Specification C 1136-06, Type V and VI covers this type of vapor-retarder facing for use where insulation outer surface temperatures are -20 to 150°F. This ASTM standard specification establishes requirements for permeance, burst strength, tensile strength, dimensional stability, flame/smoke performance, zero fungal growth, and lack of cracking or delamination.
+ASTM Standard Specification C 1136-10, Type VII and VIII covers this type of vapor-retarder facing for use where insulation outer surface temperatures are -20 to 150°F. This ASTM standard specification establishes requirements for permeance, burst strength, tensile strength, dimensional stability, flame/smoke performance, zero fungal growth, and lack of cracking or delamination.

 Key applications for PVDC vapor retarder is in insulation systems for pipe, equipment, tanks, and ducts, especially those operating at temperatures below ambient such as food and beverage lines, refrigeration, ammonia refrigeration, and LNG pipe.
 PVDC film is applied to the insulation on straight sections of pipe or to large surfaces like tank or duct walls.
 PVDC tape is used to seal joints in the film, at vapor retarder butt joints on pipe insulation, can be wrapped around complex insulation shapes such as fittings and elbows, and can be used to repair physical damage to the vapor retarder film.